edwardcallow/tesco-jargon/c.md

 #### Colleague Clubcard
 *Previously known as Privilegecard*
 Staff discount card that entitles staff to a 10% discount when shopping at any Tesco store in the UK or Ireland or with Tesco Direct and Tesco.com.
 Staff are automatically sent a Colleague Clubcard after six months’ continuous service with Tesco.

+#### Colleague room card
+*Previously known as colleague room payment card, staffroom card and cardinal card* A card which staff in stores can load money onto and use instead of money to buy drinks and confectionery from vending machines.
+Replaced the cardinal card.

 #### Commercial
 A head office department responsible for sourcing and ensuring the quality of the products we sell